 3. Results and discussion

 Monitoring with the ICCD 2 ns Pi-Max 3 camera during pulsed laser deposition (Figure 2) allowed the calculation of the speed of the ablation plume as being of 6.5 x 103 m/s.
 Based on the same measurements, a periodical plasma layered structure was highlighted at about 1 mm from target, 447 ns delay, with the distance between two layers of particles approximately the same, of 0.06 mm.
-This phenomenon could be assigned to a perturbation materialized in the electric field of diffusion of the diffusion current generated by the charged carriers in the plasma plume in motion and in the shock wave developed under the plasma plume very high velocity.
+This phenomenon could be assigned to a perturbation materialized in the electric field of diffusion of the diffusion current generated by the charged carriers in the plasma plume in motion and in the shock wave developed under the very high velocity plasma plume.